-FAA and Aviation Safety receive feedback and input from aviation rulemaking committees and aviation rulemaking advisory committees (ARCs and ARACs) to have meaningful input to policy and rule changes.
+FAA and Aviation Safety receive feedback and input from aviation rulemaking committees and aviation rulemaking advisory committees to procure meaningful input to policy and rule changes.
 These committees are valuable tools for collaborating with industry to ensure complete implementation of change and obtain compliance in the long term.